drmohundro/Find-String/README.md

 ## Alternative Tools

-I like options, so I want to ensure everyone is aware of the other tools out there, particularly in Windows (as PowerShell currently only runs in Windows).
+I like options, so I want to ensure everyone is aware of the other tools out there.

 * [Grep](http://gnuwin32.sourceforge.net/packages/grep.htm)
 * [Ack](http://beyondgrep.com/) - installable via [Chocolatey](https://chocolatey.org/packages/ack)
 * [The Silver Searcher (aka AG)](http://blog.kowalczyk.info/software/the-silver-searcher-for-windows.html) - fork of the official AG that is built specifically for Windows
 * [The Platinum Searcher (aka PT)](https://github.com/monochromegane/the_platinum_searcher) - text searching tool written in Go, multi-platform

-To be honest, Platinum Searcher is my default now because of its speed and its cross platform support.
-It works great in Windows as well as in Linux and OSX.
-I do fall back to Find-String often, too.

 ## Editor Integration